jslefche/sem_book/docs/06-Multigroup_models.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05    c = constrained
 ```

-As in our analysis in *lavaan*, the `multigroup` function has identified the $elev -> rich$ path as the only one in which coefficients do not differ among groups.
+As in our analysis in *lavaan*, the `multigroup` function has identified the $elev -> rich$ path as the only one in which coefficients do not differ among groups (denoted by a `c` next to the output).
 Thus, in the output, that coefficient is the same between groups; otherwise, the coefficients vary depending on whether the meadows is grazed or ungrazed.
 Moreover, it seems some of the paths differ in their statistical significance: the $rich -> mass$ is not significant in the grazed meadows, but is significant in the ungrazed meadows.
 So not only do the coefficients differ, but the model structure as well!

 You'll note that the *piecewiseSEM* output does not return a goodness-of-fit test because the model is saturated (i.e., no missing paths).
 While constraints are incorporated in terms of offsets (i.e., fixing model coefficients), unlike global estimation, this does not provide new information with which to test goodness-of-fit.
 This is a limitation of local estimation that extends beyond multigroup modeling to any piecewise model.

 To draw inference about the study system, we would say that two paths differ among groups and one path does not.
 We would then report the two path models parameterized using the coefficient output (with the $elev -> rich$ path having the same coefficient in both groups).
-We would report that richness is affected by elevation and biomass under ungrazed conditions, but not under grazed conditions, where only elevation directly influences richness.
+We would conclude that richness is affected by elevation and biomass under ungrazed conditions, but not under grazed conditions, where only elevation directly influences richness.

 ## References